jaredly/labyrinth/Roadmap.md

 - [ ] umm mobile friendly?
 - [x] have a "dot" mode, where you just follow the dot

+- [ ] make a version where you zoom in and follow the leading point!

 ## Simplest Idea

 Meditation timer